dourouc05/ReservoirManagement.jl/README.md

 # ReservoirManagement

-This package provides tool to perform dam reservoir management.
+This package provides a tool to perform dam reservoir management.

 More info to come.